Translational Medicine: Interdisciplinary Molecular Medicine (MRes )

 Self-funded international applicants for this course will be required to pay a deposit of £1000 towards their tuition fees before a confirmation of acceptance for studies (CAS) is issued.
 This deposit will only be refunded if immigration permission is refused.
 We will notify you about how and when to make this payment.

-The MRes Translational Medicine (Interdisciplinary Molecular Medicine) is offering fully-funded scholarships (bursaries) for our most outstanding applicants seeking places from September 2014 ( Deadline: 15 June 2015 :
+The MRes Translational Medicine (Interdisciplinary Molecular Medicine) is offering fully-funded MRC Advanced Course Masters scholarships (bursaries) for our most outstanding applicants seeking places from September 2015 ( Deadline: 31 May 2015) .
+This includes a stipend (£14,000) for UK/EU nationals who have been permanent UK residents since 1 September 2012.
+Other EU nationals are eligible for full tuition fee support

 - Biological Sciences MRes